vidinoti/cordova-plugin-PixLive/README.md

 Check [http://www.pixlive.info](http://www.pixlive.info) for more information and the Ionic plugin at [http://vidinoti.github.io/angular-pixlive/](http://vidinoti.github.io/angular-pixlive/)

 ## Installation
-Create an account, obtain a licence and dowload SDKs at https://www.vidinoti.com/
+Create a PixLive Maker account, obtain a licence, download SDKs and register you app at https://www.vidinoti.com/

 Install the plugin by passing the VDARSDK.framework and vdarsdk-release.aar file of the PixLive SDK to the plugin installation command line: